AleksTk/rnn-char-lm/README.md

 Tensorflow implementation of a lstm-based character-level language model.
-Given a list of items of interest, such as baby names or place names, the model learns to reproduce texts alike.
+Given a list of items of interest, such as baby names or place names, the model learns to reproduce text alike.

 ## Usage

+For better performance, run code on GPU.

 ### Training model